boldflight/BibleConverter/test_EPUB/output/lev.md

 [18] Then he slaughtered the ox and the ram—the peace-offering sacrifices which were for the people—and Aaron’s sons handed the blood to him and he splashed it against the altar’s sides.
 [19] As for the fat parts from the ox and from the ram (the fatty tail, the fat covering the entrails, the kidneys, and the protruding lobe of the liver), [20] they set those on the breasts and he offered the fat parts up in smoke on the altar.
-[21] Finally Aaron waved the breasts and the right thigh as a wave offering before the Lord just as Moses had commanded.
+[21] Finally Aaron waved the breasts and the right thigh as a wave offering before the **Lord** just as Moses had commanded.
 [22] Then Aaron lifted up his hands toward the people and blessed them and descended from making the sin offering, the burnt offering, and the peace offering.
 [23] Moses and Aaron then entered into the Meeting Tent.
-When they came out, they blessed the people, and the glory of the Lord appeared to all the people.
+When they came out, they blessed the people, and the glory of the **Lord** appeared to all the people.
-[24] Then fire went out from the presence of the Lord and consumed the burnt offering and the fat parts on the altar, and all the people saw it, so they shouted loudly and fell down with their faces to the ground.
+[24] Then fire went out from the presence of the **Lord** and consumed the burnt offering and the fat parts on the altar, and all the people saw it, so they shouted loudly and fell down with their faces to the ground.

 ## Chapter 10

 ### Nadab and Abihu

-[1] Then Aaron’s sons, Nadab and Abihu, each took his fire pan and put fire in it, set incense on it, and presented strange fire before the Lord, which he had not commanded them to do.
+[1] Then Aaron’s sons, Nadab and Abihu, each took his fire pan and put fire in it, set incense on it, and presented strange fire before the **Lord**, which he had not commanded them to do.
-[2] So fire went out from the presence of the Lord and consumed them so that they died before the Lord.
+[2] So fire went out from the presence of the **Lord** and consumed them so that they died before the **Lord**.
-[3] Moses then said to Aaron, “This is what the Lord spoke: ‘Among the ones close to me I will show myself holy, and in the presence of all the people I will be honored.’”
+[3] Moses then said to Aaron, “This is what the **Lord** spoke: ‘Among the ones close to me I will show myself holy, and in the presence of all the people I will be honored.’”
 So Aaron kept silent.
 [4] Moses then called to Mishael and Elzaphan, the sons of Uzziel, Aaron’s uncle, and said to them, “Come near, carry your brothers from the front of the sanctuary to a place outside the camp.”
 [5] So they came near and carried them away in their tunics to a place outside the camp just as Moses had spoken.
 [6] Then Moses said to Aaron and to Eleazar and Ithamar his other two sons, “Do not dishevel the hair of your heads and do not tear your garments, so that you do not die and so that wrath does not come on the whole congregation.
-Your brothers, all the house of Israel, are to mourn the burning that the Lord has caused, [7] but you must not go out from the entrance of the Meeting Tent lest you die, for the Lord’s anointing oil is on you.”
+Your brothers, all the house of Israel, are to mourn the burning that the **Lord** has caused, [7] but you must not go out from the entrance of the Meeting Tent lest you die, for the **Lord**’s anointing oil is on you.”
 So they acted according to the word of Moses.

 ### Perpetual Statutes the Lord Spoke to Aaron

-[8] Then the Lord spoke to Aaron,
+[8] Then the **Lord** spoke to Aaron,
 [9] “Do not drink wine or strong drink, you and your sons with you, when you enter into the Meeting Tent, so that you do not die.
-This is a perpetual statute throughout your generations, [10] as well as to distinguish between the holy and the common, and between the unclean and the clean, [11] and to teach the Israelites all the statutes that the Lord has spoken to them through Moses.”
+This is a perpetual statute throughout your generations, [10] as well as to distinguish between the holy and the common, and between the unclean and the clean, [11] and to teach the Israelites all the statutes that the **Lord** has spoken to them through Moses.”

 ### Perpetual Statutes Moses spoke to Aaron

-[12] Then Moses spoke to Aaron and to Eleazar and Ithamar, his remaining sons, “Take the grain offering which remains from the gifts of the Lord and eat it unleavened beside the altar, for it is most holy.
+[12] Then Moses spoke to Aaron and to Eleazar and Ithamar, his remaining sons, “Take the grain offering which remains from the gifts of the **Lord** and eat it unleavened beside the altar, for it is most holy.
-[13] You must eat it in a holy place because it is your allotted portion and the allotted portion of your sons from the gifts of the Lord, for this is what I have been commanded.
+[13] You must eat it in a holy place because it is your allotted portion and the allotted portion of your sons from the gifts of the **Lord**, for this is what I have been commanded.
 [14] Also, the breast of the wave offering and the thigh of the contribution offering you must eat in a ceremonially clean place, you and your sons and daughters with you, for the foods have been given as your allotted portion and the allotted portion of your sons from the peace-offering sacrifices of the Israelites.
-[15] The thigh of the contribution offering and the breast of the wave offering they must bring in addition to the gifts of the fat parts to wave them as a wave offering before the Lord, and it will belong to you and your sons with you for a perpetual statute just as the Lord has commanded.”
+[15] The thigh of the contribution offering and the breast of the wave offering they must bring in addition to the gifts of the fat parts to wave them as a wave offering before the **Lord**, and it will belong to you and your sons with you for a perpetual statute just as the **Lord** has commanded.”

 ### The Problem with the Inaugural Sin Offering

 [16] Later Moses sought diligently for the sin offering male goat, but it had actually been burnt.
 So he became angry at Eleazar and Ithamar, Aaron’s remaining sons, saying, [17] “Why did you not eat the sin offering in the sanctuary?
-For it is most holy and he gave it to you to bear the iniquity of the congregation, to make atonement on their behalf before the Lord.
+For it is most holy and he gave it to you to bear the iniquity of the congregation, to make atonement on their behalf before the **Lord**.
 [18] See here!
 Its blood was not brought into the Holy Place within!
 You should certainly have eaten it in the sanctuary just as I commanded!”
 [19] But Aaron spoke to Moses, “See here!
-Just today they presented their sin offering and their burnt offering before the Lord and such things as these have happened to me!
-If I had eaten a sin offering today would the Lord have been pleased?”
+Just today they presented their sin offering and their burnt offering before the **Lord** and such things as these have happened to me!
+If I had eaten a sin offering today would the **Lord** have been pleased?”
 [20] When Moses heard this explanation, he was satisfied.

 ## Chapter 11